SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

   gcc example1.c -o example1 -lyices

-Then running this example should produce something like this:
+Running this example should produce something like this:

 .. code-block:: none